agoel2012/SystemsWorkshops/README.md

 # SystemsWorkshops
 Workshops for Cloud Systems Coursework

-# Workshop 1
+# Workshop 1: Rate Movies "Worst to Best"
-## Build a 2 stage data-pipeline that imports MovieLens rating dataset to produce list of worst rated movies of all time
+Build a 2 stage data-pipeline that imports MovieLens rating dataset to produce list of worst rated movies of all time
 ### Pre-requisite
 Download MovieLens DataSet `ml-latest-small.zip` from `https://grouplens.org/datasets/movielens`
 ```